 Highland Lakes Master Gardener Association

 • 2008

 The King’s Garden was established in 2014 on land that was donated by a church member.
 The layout plan was made with attention to the details.
-It’s a securely fenced 100 X 110 ft. parcel.
-It has a solid shed with a plethora of tools and spare parts.
-It even has its own well for the irrigation system.
-There are 39 four foot wide beds about 20 feet (+ or -) long.
-The Church provides an ample budget and an involved coordinator who was one of the original gardeners.
+It is a securely fenced 100 X 110 ft. parcel.
+There is a solid shed with a plethora of tools and spare parts.
+It even has its own well for the irrigation system which primarily uses drip tape.
+There are 63 beds that are about 30 inches wide with 18 inch aisles and about 30 ft (+ or -) long.
+Each growing season, we usually try a couple different varieties of plants, methods of planting, weed control, using trellises etc. Some are successful and repeated, others are not.

+Highland Lakes Master Gardener Association